Defining access policies

 Update your connection rules without leaving the management console with the HBA Editor tab.

-• Use the interactive interface to define new type, database, user, and method combinations.
-Remember that pg_hba.conf is parsed sequentially; ensure your more specific rules are placed above more general ones.
+• Use the interactive editor to define new type, database, user, and method combinations.
+Since pg_hba.conf is parsed sequentially, ensure your more specific rules are placed above more general ones.

 Could this page be better?
 Report a problem or suggest an addition!